 For a violation of the rental agreement, the landlord must give the tenant a seven-day notice to either fix the violation or vacate the unit.
 If the tenant fixes, or “cures,” the violation within seven days, the landlord must not pursue the eviction.

 For non-curable and repeat violations of the rental agreement, a landlord must provide the tenant with a seven-day notice.
 Unconditional-quit notices are for non-curable violations such as a serious destruction of property, or a violation that has reoccurred within a twelve-month period.
-These notices do not give the tenant an opportunity to cure.
+Non-curable notices do not give the tenant an opportunity to cure.
 The tenancy is terminated, and the tenant has seven days to vacate the property.
-If the tenant does not leave, the landlord can file a complaint for eviction.
+If the tenant refuses to vacate, the landlord can file a complaint for eviction.

 TERMINATION WITHOUT CAUSE

 If there is not a written lease or a lease without a specified period, the landlord can terminate the tenancy at will.
-In such cases, notice is not required.
+In such cases, notice may not be required.
 Not unless a local statute or a written lease of unspecified duration states otherwise.
+However, if the tenant pays rent periodically, the length of period will usually determine the amount of notice that is required to terminate the tenancy.

 For a week-to-week lease, notice must be given seven days before rent is due.
 For a month-to-month lease, notice must be given fifteen days before rent is due.
 Miami-Dade County, however, has a special law that requires a thirty-day notice to terminate a month-to-month tenancy without a specific duration.